thomashempel/AlfredGoogleTranslateWorkflow/README.md

 When Google delivered the result, you can just copy the one you want to the clipboard by selecting it and pressing enter.

 Alternatively, since Version 2.2, you can open the original request directly on the Google website by pressing Alt+Enter.

+If you want to have the result copied and pasted into your open document automatically, use Cmd+Enter when selecting the result.
+This works from Version 3.0.0.

+## Settings

+From Version 3.0.0 you can define the default values, that are used directly within the worflow.
+So, you no longer have to edit the source code files.

+To show all available options and and their current value you can type

+    gtset show

+To change an option type gtset and the option name, followed by the value.

+    gtset targetLanguage fr

+You can take advantage of the new possibility to translate to several target languages at once.
+If you, for example, need to translate to english and french regularily, you can just set the default target languages like this:

+    gtset targetLanguage en,fr

+If the default value "auto" for your source language is not working well for you, it is possible to set your default source via

+    gtset sourceLanguage de

+__To set any option back to it's default value, you can simply set "default" as value.__

+    gtset sourceLanguage default

 ## Languages